-Funding Societies is the leading peer-to-peer lending platform in Southeast Asia.
-We specialize in all forms of short-term financing for SMEs, crowdfunded by individual and institutional investors.
-We pride ourselves with speed and flexibility, offering the widest range of term loan, trade finance and micro loan products.
-Back by SoftBank Ventures Asia Corp. and Sequoia India, Funding Societies has helped to finance over S$1 billion business loans regionally.
-It is dedicated to the vision of enabling SMEs through equitable financial access, ultimately making a positive impact for our societies in Southeast Asia.
+Funding Societies is Southeast Asia's leading SME digital financing platform.
+We specialise in all forms of short-term financing for SMEs, funded by individual and institutional investors.
+We pride ourselves in speed and flexibility, offering the widest range of term loan, trade finance and micro loan products.
+Backed by SoftBank Ventures Asia Corp and Sequoia India, amongst many others, Funding Societies has helped to finance over S$2 billion in business loans regionally.
+We are dedicated to the vision of enabling SMEs through equitable financial access, ultimately making a positive impact for our societies in Southeast Asia.

 Funding Societies Pte.
 Ltd. and FS Capital Pte.
 Ltd. are part of the Funding Societies Brand.